 Sheila Pfeiffer, founder of Journeys Across Time is an educational specialist with more than 25 years of experience in curriculum design and content development.
 Sheila has developed engaging learning material for publishers such as McGraw Hill, Cambridge University Press, and others, as well as award winning interactive educational titles for technology firms such as LeapFrog and The Learning Company.
 In addition, Sheila designed the English language learning curriculum for Gymboree, which is being taught at nearly 200 play centers throughout China.
-Sheila is embarking upon her Journeys Across Time to offer parents and children a creative learning alternative for the summer...a Journey of the Imagination...believing that play is perhaps the best, if not the only way to learn!
+Sheila is embarking upon her Journeys Across Time to offer parents and children a creative learning alternative for the summer...an Unforgettable Journey of the Imagination...believing that play is perhaps the best, if not the only way to learn!

 Daniel holds a Masters Degree in Elementary Education from New York University.
 He led arts-in-education workshops for more than a decade on the East Coast before relocating to California in 2009.
 Daniel has pioneered the use of shadow puppetry, an ancient Asian art form, in diverse settings, and has performed a one-man educational theater program for more than 100,000 students across the United States, as well as in Belarus, India, Laos, and Lithuania.
 As one of 43 teaching artists from across the country selected for inclusion on the John F. Kennedy Center’s National Teaching Artist Roster, Daniel has visited 17 states over the past two years, leading professional development workshops and conducting classroom modeling demonstrations.